nemojmenervirat/flight-advisor/README.md

 	"password":"admin"
 }
 ```
 After successful login take token from response body and use it in next requests in `Authorization` header with prefix `Bearer `.
-As administrator you can add or import cities, import airports and import routes.
+As administrator you can add, import and remove cities, import airports and import routes.
-As user you can add, change and remove comments on cities, get all cities with comments or search for specific city, also you can find cheapest route between two cities.
+As user you can add, change and remove comments on cities, get all cities with comments or search for specific city by name, also you can find cheapest route between two cities.

 # Demo